learn-co-curriculum/phase-1-welcome-what-to-expect/README.md

 - Learning JavaScript can be difficult because it is a language with many quirks and a large vocabulary.
 - The material for this module requires increased use of critical thinking and problem solving skills.
 You cannot pattern match to solve the labs.
 Your priority should be drilling down and understanding the underlying concepts, not just passing the tests.
 - Test your code often!
-As you code, you should be regularly checking your *assumptions* about what your code is doing against what it's actually telling the browser to do.
+As you code, you should be regularly checking your _assumptions_ about what your code is doing against what it's actually telling the browser to do.
 Continually ask yourself what your code is doing and why it is doing it.
 - One topic does not always flow into the other.
 This is because JavaScript has many moving parts.
 - Going forward, **not all assignments will have tests**.
 There will be some that are more open-ended.
 These are provided to allow you to practice applying concepts without being restricted to a specific design.
 You will need to use your judgment to determine how much time you should spend working on this content.

-___
+---

 ## Independence